wso2/docs-ei/en/micro-integrator/docs/concepts/messaging-transports.md

 	<tr>
 		<td>Multi-HTTPS</td>
 		<td>
 			This transport is similar to the HTTPS-NIO transport, but it allows you to have different SSL profiles with separate truststores and keystores for different hosts using the same WSO2 Micro Integrator.
-The Micro Integrator uses truststores and a keystores for SSL protocol implementation.
 It can listen to different host IPs and ports for incoming HTTPS connections, and each IP/Port will have a separate SSL profile configured.
 		</td>
 	</tr>
 </table>